This former tech CEO takes down woke capitalism but misses the point on wokeness

 Ramaswamy sees the broad corporate outpouring of support toward social justice last summer as a pivotal example of “stakeholder capitalism.”
 This term, used interchangeably throughout the book with “woke capitalism,” represents the idea that each corporation isn’t beholden merely to its shareholders, but rather to everyone who might be indirectly affected by its actions or inaction.
 This concept became officially enshrined as corporate status quo with Fortune’s fall 2019 cover story, about the adoption of stakeholder capitalism by Business Roundtable, an association of nearly 200 VIP CEOs.

-The summer of 2020 may have marked the pinnacle of this philosophy in action thus far, but companies have been increasingly aligning themselves with social justice causes over the past decade, especially following the 2016 election.
+The summer of 2020 may have marked the pinnacle of this philosophy in action, but companies have been increasingly aligning themselves with social justice causes over the past decade, especially following the 2016 election.
 Despite being widely mocked, a 2017 Pepsi ad in which Kendall Jenner solves racism with carbonated syrup seemed to only further ignite the trend of morality-based marketing.
 Ramaswamy singles out WeWork, for instance, as “a decent real estate leasing business,” whose owner inexplicably describes his company’s mission as “elevating global consciousness.”

 HBO’s hit Succession lampooned this trend of cutthroat businesses cloaking themselves in lofty language a few years ago.
 In an episode from the series’ first season, Kendall Roy (a surrogate Murdoch scion played by Jeremy Strong) meets with a startup called Dust that claims to “increase the reach of young artists and the democratization of art.”
 Kendall quickly and correctly diagnoses the company’s actual mission, which is buying paintings from struggling art students and jacking up the price.
 (In a twist that Ramaswamy would appreciate, Dust eventually turns down Kendall’s investment offer because being financially yoked to a Roy would make their hustle too obvious, breaking kayfabe.)